NEW ENTRY PROTOCOL’S ANNOUNCED ON 23rd April 2021

 Travellers are required to follow the same entry requirements listed above.

 Water Taxi’s are currently operating a fly in, water taxi out service.

 InterCaribbean also have reasonably priced flights available

 The vaccine is readily available and being rolled out across the BVI quickly.
-We anticipate as a larger percentage of our population become vaccinated, some of our entry requirements may relax.

 RETURNING TO THE US

 For return travel through Puerto Rico, travelers are required to present the results of a negative test taken within 3 days of travel

 For return travel through St Thomas, USVI, travelers are required to present the results of a negative test taken within 5 days of travel